BlakeGarner/encoders-for-etc-eos/Firmware/README.md

 - **Build** - builds the project and writes the final file to .vsteensy\build\Firmware.hex (or whatever `TARGET_NAME` was set to in the makefile.
 - **Clean** - Remove previous object and linker files - run before `Build` to force a recompile of everything.
 - **Upload (teensy.exe)** - Upload the built code to your Teensy using the `teensy.exe` program.
 Before running Upload, place the Teensy in programming mode by pressing the on-board push-button just before selecting Upload (if your project is already assembled, a small hole has been included in the enclosure for a paperclip).
-See the upload instructions in the `EncoderBoard` folder's [README](../EncoderBoard/README.md) for more details on uploading a built hex file.
+See the upload instructions in the `Hardware` folder's [README](../Hardware/README.md) for more details on uploading a built hex file.
 - **Upload (TyCommander)** - Upload the code to your Teensy using the `TyCommanderC.exe` program.
 This will use whatever firmware file was last generated using the `Build` command.
 Before running Upload, place the Teensy in programming mode by pressing the on-board push-button just before selecting Upload (if your project is already assembled, a small hole has been included in the enclosure for a paperclip).
-See the upload instructions in the `EncoderBoard` folder's [README](../EncoderBoard/README.md) for more details on uploading a built hex file.
+See the upload instructions in the `Hardware` folder's [README](../Hardware/README.md) for more details on uploading a built hex file.

 ## Installation - Advanced